Download the enterprise architecture principles diagram as pdf here

 Every organization has to deal with data duplication and incorrect versions of data, or better to prevent this.

 Any architect can measure, visualize, and predict (failing) working mechanisms in an organization and fix them.
-However, the architect needs to write them down as working mechanisms in a short statement.
+However, the architect must write them down as working mechanisms in a short statement.

 The short statement of the principle of SSOT could be something like this: By always enforcing, via policies and implementations, that data objects of a certain type are only stored and retrieved from an appointed operational source, it is ensured that no incorrect duplicate versions of data are used in operations (f.i. in reports) and with that the quality of data used by people in their work is increased significantly.

-It is very effective and smart to write down at least ten architecture principles like this and have them approved by the CIO and visualize every month how well everything in your organization complies with these ten principles.
+It is very effective and smart to write down at least ten architecture principles like this, have them approved by the CIO, and visualize every month how well everything in your organization complies with them.

 Examples of Architecture Principles